ddeaville/Gettingcleaningdata/README.md

 4)Labels the data set with descriptive variable names.

-Creates a text file of tidy data with the average of each variable for each activity and each subject.
+Creates a text file of tidy data with the average of each variable for each activity and each subject (tidy_data.txt)